esa-cci/esa-climate-toolbox/README.md

 #### Installation into an existing environment with conda

-The ESA Climate Toolbox can also be installed into an existing conda environment.
+The ESA CCI Toolbox can also be installed into an existing conda environment.
 To do so, execute this command with the existing environment activated:

 ```
-$ conda install --channel conda-forge xcube-cci
+$ conda install --channel conda-forge esa-climate-toolbox
 ```

 Any necessary dependencies will be installed or updated if they are not already